UadKLab/CLIPPER-2.0/README.md

     - [x] Have not managed to recreate it yet, need to use input data with multiple (>4) conditions.
 Did not manage even with 6 conditions.
 - [x] Static Uniprot entry lookup
     - [x] Will not be implemented
-- [ ] Update and prepare for publication
 - [x] Write doc strings and prepare documentation
-- [ ] Write tests
-- [ ] Update application and website
-- [ ] Figure out hosting
 - [x] Clean up structure of folders
 - [x] Rename folders and scripts to make more sense i.e. Clipper 2.0 instead of annotator for base folder, app_main.py instead of general.py
 - [x] Merge with main
+- [x] Figure out way of pointing to Alphafold database that is device agnostic, and easy to change from user side
+- [x] Fix bug where model is not found in Alphafold database but still tries to read it
+- [x] Delete tmp folder in the cmd result folder
 - [ ] Add support for other software like Fragpipe
 - [ ] Use Path instead of os.path.join
-- [x] Figure out way of pointing to Alphafold database that is device agnostic, and easy to change from user side
 - [ ] Show column patterns in command line
 - [ ] Make docs and examples for software export, column descriptions, etc.
-- [x] Fix bug where model is not found in Alphafold database but still tries to read it
-- [x] Delete tmp folder in the cmd result folder
 - [ ] Change descriptions to reflect support for other software and new arguments
 - [ ] Add C-terminomics support
 - [ ] Add C-terminal exopeptidase activity check
 - [ ] Add heatmap with cleavage site specificity to complement logos
 - [ ] Add pycache to git ignore
 - [ ] Create github issues instead of writing things to do here
-- [ ] Add cleavage environemnt length as argument (right now is only 4)
+- [ ] Add cleavage environment length as argument (right now is only 4)
 - [ ] Why is log10 pvalue in the annotated dataframe negative instead of -log10?
 - [ ] Add argument to control p-value and fold cutoff for logos
 - [ ] Add argument to control p-value and fold cutoff for volcano plots
+- [ ] Add argument to restrict the number of cores used in threading